 Healing time ranges from three weeks for a simple finger fracture to many months for a complicated fracture of a long bone.
 All fractures require rehabilitation exercises to regain muscle strength and joint motion.

-Delayed union—It takes longer than usual to heal, but does heal.Nonunion—The bone does not heal and needs some special treatment.Infection—This is more likely to happen after an open fracture or surgery.Nerve or artery damage—This usually occurs as a result of severe trauma.Compartment syndrome—Severe swelling in the spaces of the limbs that causes damage to body tissues.Late arthritis—This may happen if the surface of a joint is badly damaged.
+Delayed union—It takes longer than usual to heal, but does heal.Nonunion—The bone does not heal and needs some special treatment.Infection—This is more likely to happen after an open fracture or surgery.Nerve or artery damage—This usually occurs as a result of severe trauma.Compartment syndrome—This is severe swelling in the spaces of the limbs that causes damage to body tissues.Late arthritis—This may happen if the surface of a joint is badly damaged.

 You can reduce your chances of getting a fracture: Avoid putting yourself at risk for an accident or other trauma to the bone.